telent/liminix/doc/developer.rst

 * TFTP is listening on the ethernet device and serving :file:`/home/liminix/liminix`.
 The server IP address is 10.0.0.1

-* a PPPOE-L2TP relay is running on the same ethernet card, which spawns L2TPv2 Access Concentrator sessions to your specified L2TP LNS when the connected Liminix device makes PPPoE requests.
+* a PPPOE-L2TP relay is running on the same ethernet card.
+When the connected Liminix device makes PPPoE requests, the relay spawns L2TPv2 Access Concentrator sessions to your specified L2TP LNS.
-  Note that authentication is expected at the PPP layer not the L2TP layer, so the same PAP/CHAP credentials provided by your L2TP service can be configured into your test device - bordervm doesn't need to know about them.
+  Note that authentication is expected at the PPP layer not the L2TP layer, so the PAP/CHAP credentials provided by your L2TP service can be configured into your test device - bordervm doesn't need to know about them.

 To configure bordervm, you need a file called :file:`bordervm.conf.nix` which you can create by copying and appropriately editing  :file:`bordervm.conf-example.nix`